geojs/awesome-green-it/README.md

   - [CodeCarbon](https://github.com/mlco2/codecarbon) - a Python package for tracking the carbon emissions produced by various kinds of computer programs, from straightforward algorithms to deep neural networks

 - DevOps
+  - [Argos](https://github.com/marmelab/argos) - docker monitoring experiment, auditing Reporter for Greener Ops Strategies
   - [Boagent](https://github.com/Boavizta/boagent) - Un agent modulaire pour évaluer les impacts environnementaux d'un serveur ou d'une application sur un serveur.
-  - [Argos](https://github.com/marmelab/argos) - docker monitoring experiment, auditing Reporter for Greener Ops Strategies
+  - [NumEcoEval](https://gitlab-forge.din.developpement-durable.gouv.fr/pub/numeco/m4g/numecoeval) - NumEcoEval est une solution permettant de calculer l’empreinte environnementale d'un système d'information.
   - [PowerAPI](http://powerapi.org/) - a middleware toolkit for building software-defined power meters.
 Software-defined power meters are configurable software libraries that can estimate the power consumption of software in real-time
   - [Scaphandre](https://github.com/hubblo-org/scaphandre) - a metrology agent dedicated to electrical power consumption metrics.
 The goal of the project is to permit to any company or individual to measure the power consumption of its tech services and get this data in a convenient form, sending it through any monitoring or data analysis toolchain.